MicrosoftDocs/Hololens/hololens/security-baseline.md

 ### 1.6 [VPNv2 CSP](/windows/client-management/mdm/vpnv2-csp)

-Will recommend configuring VPN profiles as a best practice but won't recommend on specific values for each node in this CSP.
+We recommend configuring VPN profiles as a best practice but won't recommend on specific values for each node in this CSP.
 Most of the settings are related to the customer environment.

 ### 1.7 [WiFi CSP](/windows/client-management/mdm/wifi-csp)

-Will recommend configuring WiFi profiles as a best practice but won't recommend on specific values for each node in this CSP.
+We recommend configuring WiFi profiles as a best practice but won't recommend on specific values for each node in this CSP.
 Most of the settings are related to the customer environment.

 ## 2 Advanced security baseline settings

 The following sections describe the recommended settings of each CSP as part of the advanced security baseline profile.
-Intune will provide a UI to enable, disable, not configure, or configure specific values for these settings while configuring this profile.

 ### 2.1 [Policy CSP](/windows/client-management/mdm/policies-in-policy-csp-supported-by-hololens2)